-- Master of Public Affairs-Master of Science in Environmental Science (M.P.A.-M.S.E.S.) - Master of Public Affairs-Doctor of Jurisprudence (M.P.A.-J.D.) - Master of Public Affairs-Master of Arts in African American and African Diaspora Studies (M.P.A.- M.A.) - Master of Public Affairs
+- Master of Public Affairs-Master of Science in Environmental Science (M.P.A.-M.S.E.S.) - Master of Public Affairs-Master of Arts in Arts Administration (M.P.A.-M.A.A.A.) - Master of Public Affairs-Doctor of Jurisprudence (M.P.A.-J.D.) - Master of Public Affairs-Master of Arts in African American and African Diaspora Studies (M.P.A.- M.A.) - Master of Public Affairs

-Master of Arts in African Studies (M.P.A.
-M.A.) - Master of Public Affairs-Master of Arts in Central Eurasian Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in East Asian Languages and Cultures (M.P.A.-M.A.) - Master of Public Affairs-Master of Information Science (M.P.A.-M.I.S.) - Master of Public Affairs-Master of Arts in Latin American and Caribbean Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in Near Eastern Languages and Cultures (M.P.A.-M.A.) - Master of Public Affairs-Master of Library Science (M.P.A.-M.L.S.) - Master of Public Affairs-Master of Arts in Arts Administration (M.P.A-M.A.A.A.) - Master of Public Affairs-Master of Arts in Russian and East European Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in European Studies (M.P.A.-M.A.)
+Master of Arts in African Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in Central Eurasian Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in East Asian Languages and Cultures (M.P.A.-M.A.) - Master of Public Affairs-Master of Information Science (M.P.A.-M.I.S.) - Master of Public Affairs-Master of Arts in Latin American and Caribbean Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in Near Eastern Languages and Cultures (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in Russian and East European Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Arts in European Studies (M.P.A.-M.A.) - Master of Public Affairs-Master of Library Science (M.P.A.-M.L.S.